amscanne/huptime/README.md

 python WSGI application, it may very painful and involve hacking standard libraries or monkey patching.

+Compound this with the fact that many applications consist of many different small components (written using different languages and frameworks), and you've got yourself a mess.

 Because of this complexity, one of first things people have to do is implement a custom load balancing tier and a complex upgrade process.
 Although this is important at a certain scale, it shouldn't be that hard for simple services.